Interference fit

-Depending on the amount of interference, parts may be joined using a tap from a hammer or pressed together using a hydraulic ram.
+Depending on the amount of interference, parts may be joined using a tap from a hammer or forced together using a hydraulic press.
 Critical components that must not sustain damage during joining may also be cooled significantly below room temperature to shrink one of the components before fitting.
-This method allows the components to be joined without force and producing a shrink fit interference when the component returns to normal temperature.
+This method allows the components to be joined without force and produces a shrink fit interference when the component returns to normal temperature.
 Interference fits are commonly used with aircraft fasteners to improve the fatigue life of a joint.

-Introducing interference between parts

 These fits, though applicable to shaft and hole assembly, are more often used for bearing-housing or bearing-shaft assembly.
+This is referred to as a 'press-in' mounting.